quasarframework/quasar/docs/src/pages/quasar-cli/handling-assets.md

 URLs prefixed with `~` are treated as a module request, similar to `require('some-module/image.png')`.
 You need to use this prefix if you want to leverage Webpack's module resolving configurations.
 Quasar provides `assets` Webpack alias out of the box, so it is recommended that you use it like this: `<img src="~assets/logo.png">`.
 Notice `~` in front of 'assets'.

 ## Static Assets - /public
 Root-relative URLs (e.g. `/logo.png` -- where '/' is your publicPath) or `logo.png` are not processed at all.
 This should be placed in `public/`.
 These won't be processed by Webpack at all.
-The statics folder is simply copied over to the distributable folder as-is.
+The public folder is simply copied over to the distributable folder as-is.

 Quasar has some smart algorithms behind the curtains which ensure that no matter what you build (SPA, PWA, Cordova, Electron), your statics are correctly referenced *if and only if* they do not use a relative path.